Updated for 2024. Now includes nursing internships abroad!

 - Educating individuals, families, and communities about hygiene, family planning, and other healthcare issues

-Nursing volunteer and internship placements such as those with organizations such as Maximo Nivel and Volunteering Solutions offer one-week programs, while others, such as those through African Impact, usually start from two weeks.
-GoEco is another volunteer program that welcomes nursing students to their medical projects.
+Nursing volunteer and internship placements such as those with organizations such as International Volunteer HQ (IVHQ), GoEco, Maximo Nivel, and Involvement Volunteers International offer one-week programs, while others, such as those through African Impact, usually start from two weeks.
+GoEco is another volunteer program that welcomes nursing students to their medical projects in 4 countries as of right now.
 Projects Abroad also offers nursing internships abroad in 13 countries.
 Nursing volunteer abroad projects can vary from intensive, hands-on work in a large, urban hospital to basic observation and education in a rural clinic.
 As a volunteer with a skills-based program like nursing, the tasks you’ll take on are dependent on your skillset and the needs of your host community.

 Who can go?

-Depending on the program, volunteer / intern opportunities are open to professional nurses, to nursing students, and even to those with no healthcare background, but who’d like to learn more.
-For those interested in nursing, but who don’t have background in it yet, African Impact and other organizations offer observational placements for volunteers and interns who would like to learn about medicine and healthcare.
+Depending on the program, volunteer/intern opportunities are open to professional nurses, to nursing students, and even to those with no healthcare background, but who’d like to learn more or volunteer in support of their nursing school applications.
+For example, IVHQ’s nursing programs are open to both nursing students and professionals.
+GoEco has practical programs for experienced professionals as well as health promotion programs for those without any experiences.
+An overseas volunteer experience can even serve as a powerful story for your essay for nursing school scholarships (check out this example nurse essay).
+For those interested in nursing, but who do not have any background yet, can also look at African Impact who offer observational placements for volunteers and interns who would like to learn about medicine and healthcare.